NFontrodona/Lazyparser/docs/documentation.md

 ## Create an epilog

-To add an epilog in the help of the parser simply use the function `set_epilog`.
+To add an epilog in the help of the parser simply use the decorator `epilog`.
 This function must be called before the decorator `parse`.

 ```
-lp.set_epilog("my epilog")
+@lp.epilog("my epilog")
+@lp.parse
+...
 ```

 ## Argument groups